 Whatever it is, whatever the extra addition to your schedule, chances are you have an idea of the areas in your schedule where you need to downsize your life.

 What expectations are you putting on yourself that are just plain unrealistic?

-If you say “no” to volunteering at your child’s school, you’re maybe saying yes to 1 hour of quiet alone in your house which makes you happier mom when your kids step off the bus at the end of the day.
+If you say “no” to volunteering at your child’s school, you may be saying yes to 1 hour of quiet alone in your house.
+Never underestimate the power of doing nothing.

 Minimalism requires a lot of saying no. It’s all about priorities and knowing what yours are.
 To start to downsize your life, I promise you no will be the word that can do it all for you.